-Variable Cell Size Grid

-This Application Schema describes a grid of variable cell size using the capability for variable cell size grids described in ISO 19123.
-The traversal order is the Morton order in order to permit support of three (or more) dimensions.
-This is of particular use for hydrographic data where large volumes of sonar data results in extensive bottom cover in a 3D grid, but where the cells of similar depth can easily be aggregated.

-The Application Schema given in Figure 8-28 applies with minor changes.
-The type of grid changes to a RiemannGriddedData.

-Figure 8-29 - Template Application Schema for a Riemann Grid Coverage

 Feature Oriented Image

 All gridded data sets are feature oriented, in that a coverage is a subtype of a feature.
 That is an entire gridded data set can be considered to be a single feature.
 A feature structure can be applied to gridded data in two different ways.
 First, a discrete coverage can carry a feature code as an attribute.
 For example, a coverage corresponding to the postal code system will have discrete values for each postal code, yet still cover the country completely.
 The only difference in the Application Schema is a relationship between the discrete coverage and the feature.
-This is shown in Figure 8-30.
+This is shown in Figure 8-29.